Global Dynamics of Granular Media Equations via Stochastic Order: Introduction

+We stress that our approach is expected to extend to more general interaction potentials, for instance those satisfying $W''> 0$, as well as to higher-dimensional systems, including a multi-species population models; see \cite{Duong-Pavliotis-Tugaut2025,DuongHongTugaut20}.

-Our approach is based on order-preservation of the semigroup generated by the equation \eqref{eq:mvsystem} on the $2$-Wasserstein space $\PP_2(\R)$.
-To be precise, take an attractive quadratic interaction, and let $P_t^*:\PP_2(\R)\to\PP_2(\R)$ be the semigroup of \eqref{eq:mvsystem}.
-Consider the stochastic order ``$\leq_{\st}$" defined by
+Our approach begins with the order-preserving property of the law-evolution semigroup generated by equation \eqref{eq:mvsystem} on the $2$-Wasserstein space $\PP_2(\R)$ (see e.g., \cite{Huang-Liu-Wang2018,Liu-Qu-Yao-Zhi2024,panpanren22}).
+More precisely, we consider the stochastic order $\leq_{\mathrm{st}}$ defined by